sanjeevkpune/java-backend-bootcamp/session-02-big-picture/README.md

 ![](assets/java_setup_win/10env-var.png)

-5. This will open a window that will allow you to setup system variable.
+5. This will open a window that will allow you to set up system variable.

 ![](assets/java_setup_win/11new-var.png)